grzesiek-galezowski/tdd-ebook/manuscript/120_Constrained_Non_Determinism.md

 }
 ```

 This time, the `AnyString()` method returns a guid instead of a human-readable text.
 Generating a new guid each time gives us a fairly strong guarantee that each value would be distinct.
-The string not being human-readable (contrary to something like `"MY_HOST_NAME"`) may leave you worried that maybe we are losing something, but hey, didn’t we say **Any**String()?
+The string not being human-readable (contrary to something like `"MY_HOST_NAME"`) may leave you worried that maybe we are losing something, but hey, didn't we say **Any**String()?

 **Distinct generated values** means that each time we generate an anonymous value, it's different (if possible) than the previous one and each such value is generated automatically using some kind of heuristics.